omni-games-info/OmniScope/README.md

 ## How It Works

-1. **Load DAT File** – Import your DAT file into OmniScope.
-2. **Apply Filters** – Use basic or advanced filters to refine the dataset.
+1. **Apply Filters** – Use basic or advanced filters to refine ROM metadata stored in `OMNI_DAT`.
-3. **Customize Filenames** – Add tokens from the `OMNI_TITLES` database to generate consistent, automated filenames.
+2. **Customize Filenames** – Add tokens from the `OMNI_TITLES` database to generate consistent, automated filenames.
-4. **OmniGames Integration** – For DAT files marked as Linked, unlock additional filters for deeper customization.
+3. **OmniGames Integration** – For collections marked as Linked, unlock additional filters for deeper customization.
-5. **Generate DAT File** – Create a new DAT file in seconds based on your filtered selections.
+4. **Generate DAT File** – Create a new DAT file in seconds based on your filtered selections and filename rules.
-6. **Use in Workflow** – The generated DAT file can be used in OmniSelect, OmniBridge, or other ROM management workflows.
+5. **Use in Workflow** – The generated DAT file can be used in OmniBridge.

 ---